kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   We should retry and report events for this.
   The events and status should look like those when the Pod creation fails.
-  We update PVC before deleting the old Pod, so failure of PVC update should not disrupt running Pods, and user should have time to fix this manually.
+  We update PVC before deleting the old Pod, so failure of PVC update should not disrupt running Pods, and user should have enough time to fix this manually.
   The failure cases of this kind includes (but not limited to):
   - immutable fields mismatch (e.g. storageClassName)
   - webhook